ztyyLV/web-twain-docs/indepth/faqs/develop/can-i-upload-multiple-images-as-one-file.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Can I Upload Multiple Images As One File
+title: Can I Upload Multiple Images As One File
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Can I Upload Multiple Images As One File
-description: Dynamic Web TWAIN SDK Documentation FAQs Can I Upload Multiple Images As One File
+description: Can I Upload Multiple Images As One File
 ---

-# Develop
+# Development

 ## Can I upload multiple images as one file?